About Abington Hospital – Jefferson Health

 With about 42,000 inpatient admissions and well over 500,000 outpatient visits annually, Abington Hospital is a major regional referral center for cancer care, cardiac care, and surgery, including orthopaedic surgery and neurosurgery, and is a Level-2 trauma center, with approximately 105,000 visits annually.
 For a complete list of all AH services, please refer to the A-Z Listing of All Services.

 Comprehensive, High-level Specialty Care

 Abington Hospital offers comprehensive healthcare services at a level not often found in a community hospital, as well as the most advanced robotic and minimally invasive surgical techniques and neurovascular care.
-Some of our key services include: The Heart and Vascular Institute, The Rosenfeld Cancer Center, Orthopaedic & Spine Institute, Pennock Emergency Trauma Center, Diamond Stroke Center, Neurosciences Institute, Muller Institute for Senior Health, and the Institute for Metabolic and Bariatric Surgery.
+Some of our key services include: The Heart and Vascular Institute, the Sidney Kimmel Cancer Center at Abington – Jefferson Health, Orthopaedic & Spine Institute, Pennock Emergency Trauma Center, Diamond Stroke Center, Neurosciences Institute, Muller Institute for Senior Health, and the Institute for Metabolic and Bariatric Surgery.

 Education at Abington Hospital

 Abington Hospital was founded as a teaching hospital and currently sponsors five residency programs for physicians in family medicine, internal medicine, obstetrics/gynecology, general surgery and dentistry.
 Numerous health education classes, screenings, helplines and support groups are available at little or no cost to the community.

 Abington Hospital is a leader in the area of patient safety, and has earned numerous national awards for its programs.
 The hospital is a past recipient of the prestigious Quest for Quality award, recognizing leadership and innovation in patient care quality and safety.